Legal Online Casinos in Singapore

 When is online gambling legal?

-Online gambling is legal if it is done through an exempt operator. if in doubt, you can lodge an inquiry with the Ministry of Home Affairs or ask the support on the website you are interested in playing on for further details.
+Online gambling is only legal if it is done through an exempt operator. if in doubt, you can lodge an inquiry with the Ministry of Home Affairs or ask the support on the website you are interested in playing on for further details.
 You can be fined up to $5,000 or imprisoned for 6 months if you play on an unlicensed site and for some reason garner the attention of the police.

 What consitutes Constitutes Legal Online Casinos in Singapore?